hongtaiwang/Switch-Edge-Diagnostics-CAT9K/README.md

 ```
 python readloginfo.py <host_addr> <username> <password> <ena-password>
 ```
-- type in enable password if any.
+- Type in enable password if any.

-- will show app-hosting related info automatically
+- Will show app-hosting related info automatically

-- funtions to fix app-hosting issues also inluded in the .py file
+- Funtions to fix app-hosting issues also inluded in the .py file

+- Output file stored under the same path as the script file